sudofx/python-digitalocean-backup/README.md

 #python-digitalocean-backup

-python-digitalocean-backup is a python package that works with python-digitalocean to backup your droplets.
+python-digitalocean-backup is a python module that works with python-digitalocean to manage droplet backups.

 ##### How to install